 Regarding teaching methods, we confirm previous scholarly observations that sensemaking proves to be a useful theoretical perspective for BE teaching.
 Our approach differs from the prescriptive and the often top down bent of current research (Mumford et al., 2008; Waples & Antes, 2011), instead favoring learners' autonomy.
 We do not provide students with a predetermined sensemaking model likely to guide them in forming an EJ in the face of a specific ethical issue.
 Instead, we draw on the interactionist foundations of sensemaking (Koenig, 2003) to make students reflect on their previous ethical experience and freely share their experiences.
-The key is to let them develop and possibly renew their own judgments regarding prior ethical issues of their choice, providing them along the way with theoretical and other resources on which they can draw at will
+The key is to let them develop and possibly renew their own judgments regarding prior ethical issues of their choice, providing them along the way with theoretical and other resources on which they can draw at will.

 This approach seems promising for BE teaching.
 Our action research shows that most participants went through a cognitive change during the course, as attested by the four sense-remaking processes we identified.
 It addresses a common criticism leveled at traditional BE teaching, that it is somewhat artificial and too removed from the constraints of business life (Nelson et al., 2012; Wang & Calvano, 2015).
-Letting participants reflect on their ethical experiences at work arguably better prepares them to deal with other real-life ethical issues, in
+Letting participants reflect on their ethical experiences at work arguably the reference situation about future situations